rikosintie/Discovery/usage.md

 And run nmap with these arguments:

 `nmap -v -p 22 -iL ip.txt --reason -oN ip-dead.txt`

+This tells nmap to use ip.txt for the target IP addresses, include the reason and save the output to ip-dead.txt.

 In this example only 3 devices are working: